Specialist Education for Children with Disabilities - 'the Happiest Effect'

 The radical Edward Rushton

-Meanwhile, a young man from Liverpool, Edward Rushton (1756-1814), survived sinking on a slave ship heading for Dominica.
-Outraged at the brutal treatment of the enslaved Africans on the ship, he was charged with mutiny after remonstrating with the captain.
-He had tried to assist the slaves by giving them food and water.
+Meanwhile, a young man from Liverpool, Edward Rushton (1756-1814), survived sinking on a ship that was transporting enslaved Africans to Dominica.
+Outraged at the brutal treatment of the enslaved people on the ship, he was charged with mutiny after remonstrating with the captain.
+He had tried to help the captives by giving them food and water.
 Many of them had caught the highly contagious ophthalmia and he contracted the disease himself, losing the sight in one eye and becoming virtually blind in the other.

-On his return he became a poet, anti-slavery campaigner, newspaper editor and general supporter of radical causes.
+On his return he became a poet, a campaigner for the abolition of the trade in enslaved people, a newspaper editor and general supporter of radical causes.

 The Liverpool School